Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 ##### `200 OK`

-Successfully removed site as favorite.
+Successfully removed site as adopted.

 ##### `400 BAD REQUEST`

-If the site id specified is invalid OR if the site was not marked as a favorite before.
+If the site id specified is invalid OR if the site was not marked as adopted before.

-### Get Favorite Sites
+### Get Adopted Sites

-`GET api/v1/protected/sites/favorites`
+`GET api/v1/protected/sites/adopted_sites`

-Get all the favorite sites of the calling user.
+Get all the adopted sites of the calling user.

 #### Request Body